 - Courteous Treatment – Courteous and polite treatment is something that is expected and should be extended to every customer.
 There’s no excuse for being rude.
 Be friendly and smile.

 - Respect – There is no situation in which it is acceptable to treat your customers with a lack of respect.
 Respect should guide every interaction with our customers.
-Every interaction should be fair, responsible, and respectful.

 - Empathy – Whether shopping the store, searching for products, or interacting with salespeople, customers appreciate it when you try to look at things from their perspective.
 Taking the opportunity to look at a situation through the customer’s eyes can make all the difference.